2018 Camp Descriptions

 PYC Camp – Completed 7th-12th – June 24-30 – $420 per person

-Presbyterian Youth Connection (PYC) Camp is exclusively for our older campers!
+The Presbyterian Youth Connection (PYC) Camp programming is exclusively for our older campers!
 A new spin on an old favorite: select your track from Sports, Science, Art, Robotics or Music (see below).
 Campers participate in service activities, classic and innovative group games and activities and relevant discussions about faith and life.
 Make friends, explore faith, learn and have fun!
 Meals and some vespers will be shared with PYC Junior Campers.

 Sports: From Kickball and Ultimate Frisbee, to Soccer and Volleyball, the sports track covers all kinds of sports.
 Each year is a little different and always offers a chance for participants to learn and participate in different sports each day.